localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ### State Snapshots with Cloud Pods

 LocalStack is ephemeral, which means that all state is gone when the container is stopped.
-However, we wanted to leverage our mechanism that can restore the emulator to a particular state before we run our tests against it.
+However, we wanted to leverage our mechanism that can restore the emulator to a particular state before we run our tests against it to enable various test scenarios.
 This is possible with two options:

 -   Running an initialization hook or an infrastructure-as-code (IaC) deployment against the emulator.
 -   Using a state snapshot that restores a previously-created state and pre-seed it in a test environment.